szarka/archie/README.md

 For more information read the official [setup guide](https://gohugo.io/installation/) of Hugo.

-If you encounter any issues with Google Analytics, update Hugo to v0.125.0 or later and make sure your using the latest version of the theme.
+If you encounter any issues with Google Analytics, update Hugo to v0.125.0 or later and make sure you're using the latest version of the theme.

 ## Writing Posts
 Create a new `.md` file in the *content/posts* folder